fchmainy/ansibleTraining/labs/task7.rst

           **env.secured = params.secured**
       }

-Then insert the following groovy fancy code to your pipeline script after the **line84**:
+Then insert the following groovy fancy code to your pipeline script after the **line 85**:

 .. parsed-literal::